oracle-livelabs/database/datapump-x-platform-migration/05-xtts-rollforward-phase/xtts-rollforward-phase.md

 ![incremental backup restore process flow](./images/incremental-backup-restore.png " ")

 ### Backup (SOURCE)
-You used on source the xtt.properties file created in the previous lab:
+You used on source the xtt.properties file created in the previous lab without updating it (no new tablespace was added; only a datafile and this is handled by the package automatically):

   ```
     <copy>